-CSPRs should take place if a child abuse or neglect is known, or suspected in a case and a child has died or a child has been seriously harmed and there is cause for concern about how the authority or other organisations or professionals worked together to safeguard the child.
+CSPRs should take place if a child abuse or neglect is known or suspected in a case and a child has died or been seriously harmed, and there is cause for concern about how the authority or other organisations or professionals worked together to safeguard the child.

 Locally, safeguarding partners must make arrangements to identify and review serious child safeguarding cases which, in their view, raise issues of importance in relation to their area.
 They must commission and oversee the review of those cases, where they consider it appropriate for a review to be undertaken.
 In Wandsworth the responsibility for this rests with the Serious Cases Improvement and Learning (SCIL) Group.

 The purpose of these reviews at both local and national level is to identify improvements to be made to safeguard and promote the welfare of children.
 Learning is relevant locally, but it has a wider importance for all practitioners working with children and families.
 Reviews should seek to prevent or reduce the risk of recurrence of similar incidents.